1099 vs. W2: Which Is Better for Employees and Contractors

 Pros and Cons of Hiring 1099 Contractors

 Hiring independent contractors means saving on costs.
 Not only do you save on taxes, health insurance, retirement plans, and social contribution, but also you can pay them on an ad-hoc basis for the projects that they have completed.
+Another 1099 pro is that you can find someone who can solve your particular problem; independent contractors tend to be someone with a very specific expertise.

 However, a 1099 partner might not be bound by a service agreement solely with you.
 They can be working for a few clients at the same time and may not be available to work when you require their urgent assistance.
 Independent contractors might never become part of your close-knit team because they are usually outsiders who come if and when needed.

-Differences between 1099 vs. W2: Hiring Staff for Your Coworking Space
+Differences Between 1099 vs. W2: Hiring Staff for Your Coworking Space

 Hiring an independent contractor comes out cheaper; however, you should be proactive and consider how things will look longterm.
 For example, you might be better off hiring a salaried community manager whose personality and approach to work will help you build a flourishing community.
 At the same time, thanks to visitor management systems, you might need a receptionist on rare occasions for certain events and thus, can hire them as a contractor.
 The same holds true about technical support and cleaning personnel.